StraubJones/Portfolio-Website/README.md

 ###### The basic priorities of this site reflect my personal values for coding best practices, namely:

 1. Accessibility
   - This site uses agreed-upon tenets of accessible web design as the core design principles.
 The basic principles used here come from Web Accessibility in Mind (WebAIM) and Web Accessibility Initiative (WAI).
-These can be summarized using the acronym __POUR__:
+These can be summarized using the acronym <u>**POUR**</u>:
     - **Perceivable** (especially to those with limited visual or auditory faculties)
     - **Operable** (for example, fully navigable without a mouse for those with limited motor skills)
     - **Understandable** (all content easily legible and comprehensible to as wide a variety of users as possible)